Yearly Snowfall Averages for Yukon

-The tables below list annual averages for snowfall at hamlets and settlements in Nunavut, Canada.
+The tables below list annual averages for snowfall at places in the Yukon.

 The numbers are for the total amount of new snow and how many days it snows at least 0.2 centimetres (0.08 inches) in a year.
 The snowfall totals are averages based on weather data collected from 1971 to 2000.

-For the entire territory of Nunavut, total snowfall in a year amounts to an average 149 centimetres, or 59 inches.
-Nunavut averages 90 days annually when it snows.
+For the entire Yukon, total snowfall in a year amounts to an average 150 centimetres, or 59 inches.
+The Yukon averages 71 days annually when it snows.

 Environment Canada.
 National Climate Data and Information Archive.
 Canadian Climate Normals or Averages 1971-2000.